saksofon997/PSW_ISA/README.md

 ## Development
 For development purposes one can build frontend and backend separately.
 Instructions on how to achieve this are contained in the next two subsections.
 ### Running Frontend
 The frontend can be run as a separate instance during development, which would enable changes in code to result in real-time changes in a browser.
-This can be achieved using following commands (which are to be excecuted from the root of the project).
+This can be achieved using following commands:
+- * **Note** commands are to be excecuted from the root of the project.
 ```
 # Navigate to the frontend
 cd client